KrauseFx/walkwithfriends/README.md

 You'll have to setup a few things

-- Create a Telegram bot using @BotFather and get the API key, and message ID with you
+- Create a Telegram bot using @BotFather and get the API key
 - Provide those values using `TELEGRAM_TOKEN`
 - Host it on any server, like Heroku
 - Make sure the Heroku worker is enabled